rmuegge/singleton-outlier-detection/README.md

 This repository contains the relevant code for the paper "When Tobler’s First Law of Geography doesn’t hold: Identifying spatially outlying observations to remove their impact on estimated disease prevalence surfaces".
+The file "Simulation_study_Liverpool.R" contains the code for the simulation study from Section 5.
+The file "Application_asthma_England.R" contains the code for the application from Section 6.